daniellaomokore/BoredApp/README.md

 ## ✨<b>How to Test:</b>

-1. Run the test file in the the root directory.
+1. Run the test file in the root directory.
  ```python test.py```

  Code Structure reference: https://youtu.be/44PvX0Yv368